Hernia - Symptoms, Causes, Home Remedies, Treatment & More

 - Fluid in the abdomen, or ascites (abnormal build-up of fluid in the abdomen)

 When to see a doctor for Hernia

-If you believe you have a hernia & experience persistent pain, or have a lump that cannot be pushed back in, call Medcare for diagnosis, advice & treatment.
-Asymptomatic hernias without pain need observation & consultation with a doctor for assessing the urgency of treatment, some types of hernia can be more serious, while others still cause severe complications.
+If you believe you have a hernia & experience symptoms, persistent pain, or have a lump that cannot be pushed back in, call Medcare for diagnosis, advice & treatment for hernia.
+Asymptomatic hernias without pain need observation & consultation with a doctor for assessing the urgency of hernia treatment, some types of hernia can be more serious, while others still cause severe complications.
 Do not hesitate to contact your local Medcare clinic if you feel concerned over a lump or bump that may well be a hernia.
 We are here to help, & your health is our primary concern.